-We have audited the Eastern Gateway Community College's (the "College") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the College's major federal programs for the year ended June 30, 2015.
-The College's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.
+We have audited the Eastern Gateway Community College's (the "College") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the College's major federal program for the year ended June 30, 2016.
+The College's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.